 The City recognizes that quality of life isn’t only represented by good streets, reliable utilities, or the many programs and services provided.
 Quality of life is enhanced by support of a community’s art and cultural resources, and the City of Las Cruces is a proud example of this support.

-The City of Las Cruces will post its public art opportunities on Call for Entry (CAFE).
-We do not have any open calls at this time, but artists are encouraged to create a profile at Call for Entry (CAFE) to stay current on local and national art opportunities.
+The City of Las Cruces will post its public art opportunities on Call for Entry (CaFÉ ).
+Artists are encouraged to create a profile at Call for Entry (CaFÉ) to stay current on local and national art opportunities.

 The following CaFÉ webinars offer insights and best practices from the artist viewpoint for managing your CaFÉ call for artists: